kurtraschke/geolucidate/docs/source/input.rst

   punctuation marks:
   ``"``, ``'``, ``SECONDS``.

+* 'Seconds' which are preceded by a decimal point or which are greater than 59 will be treated as a decimal fraction of minutes; that is, they will be divided by 100 rather than 60.

 * Degree marks and punctuation following minutes and seconds are only accepted if a degree mark is present following the latitude degrees.
 The effect of this is that the use of degree marks/punctuation must be consistent.

-* Numeric values must be within sensible ranges; degrees greater than 90 are not accepted; nor are minutes or seconds greater than 59.
+* Numeric values must be within sensible ranges; degrees greater than 90 for latitude or 180 for longitude are not accepted; nor are minutes or seconds (subject to the caveat above regarding decimal fractions of minutes) greater than 59.